HarisImamovicIBU/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-Welcome to my repository for the course Object Oriented Programming!
+Welcome to my repository for the course Object Oriented Programming!<br>
-📂 Repository Structure:
+📂 Repository Structure:<br>
-🔧 Lab Work
+🔧 Lab Work<br>
-🔧 Projects From Covered Materials
+🔧 Projects From Covered Materials<br>

 This repository contains fundamental and modern concepts of programming like:
 - Object Manipulation